gapitio/gapit-htmlgraphics-panel/website/docs/options.md

 ### Overflow

 Chooses what happens if content overflows outside the panel.
-"Fit content to panel" is recommended to turn on with some of these options, as some of these won't work without it.
+"Fit content to panel" is recommended to turn on with some of these options, as some won't work without it.

 ![Overflow options](https://github.com/gapitio/gapit-htmlgraphics-panel/raw/879c71528a1a7360895f6b1de002b06a00f1be5b/src/img/screenshot-overflow.png)